 Penny said how much she enjoyed his stories the last time they were there.
 Farmer Barnwell didn’t need much coaxing; he is always more than willing to tell us a story, almost as eager as everyone is for him to tell a story.
 Emma Downs was in her normal jovial mood as she suggested he tell us the story about the outhouse.

 Farmer Barnwell said it was the night they had the big Fall Harvest dance at the community center when he was a teenager.
 The harvest moon lit up the sky that Saturday night, except for an occasional cloud passing over.
 What a beautiful crisp fall evening it was!

 The following Monday their schoolmaster took the boys aside and asked if they knew who pushed his outhouse down the hill.
-The boys were quite vocal in announcing their lack of knowledge in this area.
+The boys were quite vocal in announcing their lack of knowledge.
 They assured the schoolmaster they knew nothing about the outhouse being pushed down the hill.

 Their schoolmaster, still upset about his outhouse having been pushed down the hill Saturday night, responded to the boys with these words “George Washington’s father wasn’t IN the cherry tree!”